DS-RF/Yambo_examples/README.md

 > BANDS_steps= 20                  # Number of divisions

-Add QP database:
+Add QP database from GW calculation:

 > GfnQPdb= "E < SAVE/ndb.QP"                  # [EXTQP G] Database action

-Insert the k-points path:
+Insert the k-points path (in order to generate the correct k-point pathway corresponding to the initial axes you need to run bands.x program):

 > %BANDS_kpts                      # K points of the bands circuit
 > 0.00000 |0.000000 |0.00000 |